Eating out in Covent Garden

 Jamie Oliver on Catherine St

-(between the Strand and Drury Lane) has a great outdoor terrace for summer dining and a “Proper Sunday Roasts” menu for when there is an “r” in the month (ie: the winter).
-Try the black pudding scotch egg if that’s your bag or otherwise the highly sustainable chalk stream trout.
+(between the Strand and Drury Lane) has a great outdoor terrace for summer dining and a “Proper Sunday Roasts” menu for when the month contains an 'r'.
+Try the black pudding scotch egg if that’s your thing or otherwise the highly sustainable chalk stream trout.

 For a quick bite and lots of choice try the indoor Seven Dials Market.
 Most tables are kept for walk ins but you can book and this is a great option for when everyone in your group fancies different things.
 Highlights include Pick n Cheese with its conveyor belt cheese and biscuits options.